-The operation and maintenance cost was estimated to be the same as the cost of water service to the residents.
-This was calculated by multiplying the estimated annual water cost per home by the number of homes.
+1 The operation and maintenance cost was calculated by multiplying the estimated annual water cost per home by the number of homes.

-Net Present Value calculations were updated by the Project Team to be consistent with all other CECorps team reports and updates.
+2 Net Present Value calculations were updated by the Project Team to be consistent with all other CECorps team reports and updates.

-Based upon five residents using 100 gallons per person per day and current City of Greenfield water rate schedule effective as of August 1, 2016.
+3 Based upon 6 residents using 100 gallons per person per day and current City of Greenfield water rate schedule effective as of August 1, 2016.
 Assumes 5/8" water meter charge.